MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

             Decide how to model our problem domain and collect data : ✅ Completed section July 1 - July 21
         Data Analysis:
-            Analyze data and interpret results : 🔄 In progress section July 22 - August 11
+            Analyze data and interpret results : ✅ Completed section July 22 - August 11
         Communicating results:
-            Translate findings for a target audience : ⏳ Not Started section August 12 - August 25
+            Translate findings for a target audience : 🔄 In progress section August 12 - August 25
         Final Presentation:
             Present the full journey and lessons learned : ⏳ Not Started